Medically reviewed by Drugs.com. Last updated on Nov 3, 2021.

-The most prominent symptom of major depression is a severe and persistent low mood, profound sadness, or a sense of despair.
-The mood change can sometimes appear as irritability.
-Or the person suffering major depression may not be able to take pleasure in activities that usually are enjoyable.
+In major depression, the most prominent symptom is a severe and persistent low mood, profound sadness, or a sense of despair.
+The mood can sometimes appear as irritability.
+Or the person suffering major depression may not be able to enjoy activities that are usually enjoyable.

 Major depression is more than just a passing blue mood, a "bad day" or temporary sadness.
-The mood changes that occur in major depression are defined as lasting at least two weeks but usually they go on much longer — months or even years.
+The symptoms of major depression are defined as lasting at least two weeks but usually they go on much longer — months or even years.

 Many people with depression also have anxiety.
 They may worry more than average about their physical health.
 They may have excessive conflict in their relationships and may function poorly at work.
 Sexual functioning may be a problem.
 People with depression are at more risk for abusing alcohol or other substances.